Dutch Royals attend Remembrance & Liberation Day

 In the evening, King Willem-Alexander, Queen Maxima, Princess Beatrix and Prime Minister Rutte, were present at the traditional Liberation Day Concert on the Amstel River.
 The concert is held each year in occasion of the closing celebration of National Liberation.
 For the occasion Queen Maxima was wearing a recycled emerald green dress that Princess Beatrix wore in 1981, during her state visit to Belgium.
 Queen Maxima combined the dress with a metallic-colored clutch and shoes of the Italian designer Sergio Rossi.Filed under Dutch Royals

-Tagged Fashion, King Willem-Alexander, Liberation Day, Prime Minister Rutte, Prince Pieter-Christiaan, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, Remembrance Day.
+Tagged Fashion, King Willem-Alexander of The Netherlands, Liberation Day, Prime Minister Rutte of the Netherlands, Prince Pieter-Christiaan of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, Remembrance Day.